ubc-library-rc/rdm/content/09_License-Research-Data.md

 What does CC0 do?
 It does many things than just give up copyright:
 - Waives copyright and any other rights
 - If there are rights that the right holder cannot waive under applicable law, they are licensed in a way that mirrors as closely as possible the legal effect of a waiver
-- If there are any rights that the rights holders cannot waive or license, they affirm that they will not exercise them and they will not assert any claim with respect to the use of the work
+- If there are any rights that the rights holders cannot waive or license, they affirm that they will not exercise them, and they will not assert any claim with respect to the use of the work

 Exercise 1
 Of these datasets provided, which can and can't be used based on these 2 scenarios: